gcalderone/Gnuplot.jl/README.md

 Julia function.
 As you can see there is not much more to know before starting *gnuplotting*!

-Clearly, the **Gnuplot.jl** package hides much more under the hood as we will show below.
+Actually the **Gnuplot.jl** package hides much more under the hood as we will show below.
 Let's discuss some more advanced usage: fit the data (with gnuplot) and overplot the results.
 ``` Julia